3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Summary and conclusions

 \item How wrong are the 3D NLTE models and what are their observationally testable predictions?

 \item What is the effect of magnetic fields?

 \end{enumerate}

-Technically, 3D NLTE calculations are very similar in their technical skeleton, but differ in the level of detail, micro-physics, and implementation of all sub-grid effects, such as interpolations, extrapolations, smoothing.
+The codes developed by different groups to perform 3D NLTE calculations are very similar in their technical skeleton.
+However, the codes differ in the level of detail, micro-physics, and implementation of all sub-grid effects, such as interpolations, extrapolations, smoothing.
 At the NLTE level, various approaches are used, ranging from full comprehensive (and highly, many orders of magnitude, more time-consuming) solution of rate equations for all known energy states of a specie to various approximations and simplifications, such as the two-level atom coronal approach or even a double-temperature approximation in the Boltzmann equation for a mixed plasma in LTE.
 Regarding geometry or dynamics, or both, the approaches range from standard 1D system in hydrostatic equilibrium and analytical recipes to represent depth-dependent convective fluxes, through more sophisticated 1D hydrodynamics (e.g., ``Parker wind'' profiles used for stars and exoplanets, \citealt{Linssen2022, Kubyshkina2024}), to finally full 3D RHD hydrodynamics calculations \citep{Nordlund2009, Kupka2017, Chiavassa2024}.
 The latter, for the sake of maintaining the balance between relaxation and computational expense, have to assume LTE opacities or ignore them entirely adopting grey RT, or ignoring RT all together, as, e.g., in kilonovae for the early stages before the 1D homologous expansion can be assumed or in early phases of 3D RHD calculations of sub-surface stellar convection where Newton cooling is used \citep{Eitner2024}.

 On the observational side, the most direct information comes from solar telescopes, which provide spatially-resolved high-resolution optical spectra for the solar surface.
 Such information is only barely accessible for other stars.
 However, first attempts have been made to reconstruct centre-to-limb intensity variation of a few nearby stars using exoplanet transit data \citep{Dravins2017a,Dravins2017b,Dravins2021}.
 More extensive and convincing observational arguments for 3D convective models come from imaging of stellar surfaces, such as, e.g., possible with interferometers.
 Although limited to large stars, the observed data reveal asymmetries and inhomogeneities on stellar surfaces.
 This sub-structure, driven by gigantic sub-photospheric convective cells, exhibits correlations between velocity and temperature.
 As a result, it gives rise not only to surface granulation, but also to hot spots, mass loss, stellar winds, and circumstellar shells.
 Finally, evidence for more complex 3D models of stellar atmospheres --- beyond the classical 1D LTE models --- is rooted in the failure of these models to describe key diagnostic features in observed spectra.
 This can be particularly well demonstrated for the spatially-resolved spectroscopy of the Sun.
 These do not require any larger or more powerful instruments, but are sufficiently well-known already from data acquired with small medium-resolution facilities.